So, you want to learn how to install Linux on your Chromebook via USB drive.

 If you have any questions, feel free to leave a comment.

 If you’ve found this tutorial to be hopeful, let me know as well!
-This is pretty simple and straightforward way to get Linux on your Chromebook without having it take up any valuable space on your hard disk given that it’s already so limited for the majority of Chromebooks.
+This is a pretty simple and straightforward way to get Linux on your Chromebook without having it take up any valuable space on your hard disk given that it’s already so limited for the majority of Chromebooks.

 Tell a friend about this guide if you think they’ll find it cool!